adunning/future-of-the-book/assignments.md

 ### Sample sources

 These suggested projects are from the digitized collections of the Thomas Fisher Library in [printed books](https://archive.org/details/thomasfisher) and [manuscripts](https://fishercollections.library.utoronto.ca).
 You may select any other book or document, in any language, that poses some interesting challenge.
-For printed books that already have an OCRed text available on the Internet Archive, take a selection of at least two chapters (or the equivalent).
-If you use a document that you need to type yourself, take an interesting selection of around two thousand words.
+For printed books that already have a full text available for download from the Internet Archive, copy a selection of at least two chapters (or the equivalent).
+If you use a document that you need to type yourself, transcribe an interesting selection of around two thousand words (using placeholder text if desired, as we are interested in structure rather than textual accuracy).

 1. [Toronto, Thomas Fisher Rare Book Library, MS 6808: Petition to Queen Anne reviewing the Hudson's Bay Company's claims against the French](https://fishercollections.library.utoronto.ca/islandora/object/fisher2%3A166), 1710 ([catalogue record](http://go.utlib.ca/cat/8699859)).
 2. Daniel Defoe, [*The history of the devil*](https://archive.org/details/historyofdevil00defouoft) (London: Warner, 1727).